ReemaAlshehri1/Smart-Coach/README.md

 Update the line that loads the model with the path to your .pth file.
 Example:
 model.load_state_dict(torch.load('path_to/emotion_model.pth', map_location='cpu'))
-6. Run the processing pipeline
+6. Run the processing pipelin:
 Run vedio_processing.py to process the video, detect faces, track players, and classify emotions.
-7. Assign names to detected players
+7. Assign names to detected players:
 The script will show player images.
 Enter a name when prompted for each Track ID.
 A final report will be saved as Final_report_named.json.
-8. Run the LLM feedback generation script
+8. Run the LLM feedback generation script:
-9. Run llm_feedback.py to generate psychological evaluations for each player.
+Run llm_feedback.py to generate psychological evaluations for each player.
-View output
+9. View output:
-10. The script will print psychological evaluations for each player based on their emotional timeline and physical movement data.
+The script will print psychological evaluations for each player based on their emotional timeline and physical movement data.